Fiberglass Enclosures compared to Polycarbonate

 When it comes to the NEMA type ratings, a 4X enclosure is a 4X enclosure when it leaves the factory, regardless of the material.
 How well the enclosure performs during its service life, will determine your return on investment.

-Today polycarbonate is one of the most versatile types of plastic used in industrial applications throughout the world fro both indoor and outdoor applications.
+Today polycarbonate is one of the most versatile types of plastic used in industrial applications throughout the world for both indoor and outdoor applications.

-As the enclosure provides protection to your electronic components housed inside it is important to know that Polycarbonate can withstand an impact of over 900 psi; fiberglass comparatively can only withstand about 225 psi.
-As a thermal set plastic, polycarbonate will flex and return to its original shape, while fiberglass can shatter with on impact.
+Polycarbonate can withstand an impact of over 900 psi; fiberglass comparatively can only withstand about 225 psi.
+As a thermoplastic, polycarbonate will flex and return to its original shape, while fiberglass can shatter with on impact.

 Polycarbonate enclosures are injection molded and do not have layers to delaminate.
 The polycarbonate used for Fibox’s enclosures is specially formulated with UV inhibitors to withstand prolonged exposure to the sun.